Skip to main content

 6. Best Practices: Are you following Salesforce recommended practices for scalability, performance, and governance?

-What a Health Check Covers
+What Does a Salesforce Health Check Cover?

 1. Security & Compliance Review